Hekstra-Lab/room-of-requirement/howto/odyssey.md

 all the partitions available, and their general resources/constraints.

 ### Practice Datasets

+If you are interested in getting started processing crystallographic data on the cluster, here are two datasets that can be useful example.

 #### 1) HEWL S-SAD
 If you want to play around with data reduction in DIALS, XDS, or some other program, here is the location of a high-quality